michaelkacher/k8cher/README.md

 * Database migration with Kubernetes Job
 * Local Kubernetes secret store (intended to leverage Dapr secret component for a Key vault in production)

-There is a svelteKit frontend that can currently be run seperate `npm run dev`
+There is a svelteKit frontend that can currently be run separately: [Running Svelte](#running-svelte)

 # Goals
 This starter kit leverages [Tilt](https://tilt.dev/) to provide a productive environment for development which includes: